ctorresmx/tensorflow-mnist/mnist_mlp_3_layer.md

 On the `main.py` file, on function `load_model()` you can see that we are going to create a TensorFlow session.
 Then we are going to import the meta graph using the path to the model, in this case is the same working directory `.`, then we restore the checkpoint.

 TensorFlow gives you the opportunity to save checkpoints, so that you can work with your model across time.
 You could potentially create a checkpoint every x epochs and see how it progresses over time, for the sake of this example we just have one checkpoint, so we load the latest checkpoint.
-Finally, we need to load our variables, this so we can work in the data from the UI, make predictions and of course, let TensorFlow know which graph to use.
+Finally, we need to load our variables so we make predictions.

 ```python
 def load_model(self, model_path, latest_checkpoint='./'):